 Researchers have been aware of the phenomenon of human chimerism for decades.
-The first documented case was in 1953, when a blood donor was found to have two distinct blood types.6
+The first documented case was in 1953, when samples of two distinct blood types came from a single blood donor.
+6

 Usually, the condition shows no symptoms, but sometimes, chimerism is visibly apparent.
 Singer/model Taylor Muhl has an entire blog devoted to her experience with the condition.
 Since she was born, the left and right sides of her body have been different shades.
 One side is allergic to bug bites and costume jewelry, and the other side is not.
 She literally has the skin (and genetic makeup) of two different people.